PBC48/ECE-3400-Fall-2018/docs/lab1.md

 ## Serial Monitor and Analog Pins

-We experimented with using potentiometers to control LED brightness.
-First, we tested the potentiometer readings using analogRead() and the serial monitor.
-We connected one wire to one of the side pins which goes to the 5v Arduino output pin, and the other side pin to a wire connecting to ground.
-We used the built in funcion Serial.println() to output analog values from the potentiometer’s middle pin.
-To avoid accidentally short circuiting the LED, we also added a 300 Ohm resistance in series with the potentiometer.
+To experiment with using the serial monitor and analog pins, we tested reading values from a potentiometer.
+We connected the potentiometer to the Arduino by connecting its output to an analog input pin of the Arduino, and connecting the potentiometer to the Arduino's 5V power and ground.
+To avoid accidentally short-circuiting the LED, we also added a 300 Ohm resistance in series with the potentiometer.
+We used the analogRead() function to read the potentiometer values and used the Serial.println() function to print those values to the serial monitor.

 ## LED Analog Output